 Purchaser and Vendor hereby agree that Purchaser can return materials sold hereunder to Vendor.
 Such returns shall be considered a normal business process.

-Any and all return of Materials shall be in accordance with the terms and conditions as shown in Exhibit B.
+18.2 Any and all return of Materials shall be in accordance with the terms and conditions, if any, as shown in Exhibit B.

-19. CUSTOMER/PURCHASER'S MATERIALS
+19. PURCHASER'S MATERIALS

-It is understood and agreed that title to all materials, which Purchaser or Purchaser's Customer deliver to Vendor’s facility for other work under this Agreement, shall be and remain with Customer or Purchaser, as applicable; provided, however, that while such materials are in Vendors possession such materials shall be at Vendor’s risk and Vendor shall be solely responsible for any loss or damage to such materials until redelivery of the same to Customer or Purchaser.
-In the event of any such loss or damage Vendor shall correct or repair such material, or at Purchaser’s or Customer's option, reimburse Purchaser or Customer the then effective commercial price of the material, plus any fee previously paid by Purchaser or Customer to Vendor f or other work on the material.
+It is understood and agreed that title to all materials, which Purchaser delivers to Vendor’s facility for other work under this Agreement, shall be and remain with Purchaser, as applicable; provided, however, that while such materials are in Vendors possession such materials shall be at Vendor’s risk and Vendor shall be solely responsible for any loss or damage to such materials until redelivery of the same to Purchaser.
+In the event of any such loss or damage Vendor shall correct or repair such material, or at Purchaser’s option, reimburse Purchaser the then effective commercial price of the material, plus any fee previously paid by Purchaser to Vendor f or other work on the material.

-Special Conditions

-20.1.
-In accordance with Material Supply Agreement the provision of this Exhibit shall override provisions stated elsewhere in Agreement.

-21. Additional Conditions

-21.1.
-In addition to the provision of the Materials Supply Agreement the following provisions shall become part of the Agreement and shall apply.

-22. Arbitration
+20. Arbitration

-22.1.
-Unless otherwise provided herein, prior to commencing any formal litigation, the parties agree to attempt to settle any dispute arising out of this Agreement through good faith negotiations.
-If those attempts fail, any and all disputes arising under, out of, or in relation to this Agreement shall be finally and conclusively determined by arbitration in accordance with the Commercial Rules of the American Arbitration Association.
-Any party may serve notice on the other that ft is invoking arbitration proceedings.
-The parties shall mutually agree on an arbitrator to resolve the dispute, but ff they are unable to agree within 20 days of the foregoing notice, the AAA shall make the appointment.
-The arbitrator selected pursuant to this provision shall be qualified by training, education, or experience to rule on the issues presented.
-A judgment on the award may be entered in any court of competent jurisdiction.
-The arbitration shall take place in Houston, Texas.
-Notwithstanding this agreement to arbitrate, at any time upon or after providing written notice of initiation of arbitration, either party may request a court of competent jurisdiction to grant provisional remedies, including a temporary restraining order or preliminary injunction (i) to preserve the status quo pending resolution of the parties' dispute, (ii) to prevent conduct in contravention of the terms of the Agreement, (iii) to prevent the destruction of documents and other information or things related to the dispute, or (iv) to prevent the transfer, dissipation, or hiding of assets.
-A request for such provisional remedies to a judicial authority shall not be incompatible with this arbitration agreement or a waiver of a party's right to arbitrate.
+20.1 Unless otherwise provided herein, any dispute relating to this Agreement shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+Each Party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either Party and does not have a direct or indirect interest in either Party or the subject matter of the arbitration.
+While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the Party that appointed such arbitrator.
+Only damages allowed pursuant to this Agreement may be awarded and the arbitrator shall have no authority to award treble, consequential, incidental, indirect, exemplary or punitive, lost profits or other business interruption damages of any type under any circumstances regardless of whether such damages may be available under Texas law.

+21. VENDORS USE OF PREMISES

+Vendor understands that the Purchaser’s Victoria, Texas Warehouse Facility (the “Premises”) is utilized by Purchaser for commercial purposes.
+Vendor agrees that it’s rights hereunder are subject to Purchaser or Purchaser’s designee’s rights to utilize the Premises and that it shall in no way interfere with Purchaser or Purchaser’s designee’s use of the Premises.

-EXHIBIT D
+EXHIBIT B

 CONSIGNMENT LISTING